High-speed rail in France: SNCF Voyageurs

 SNCF Voyageurs is the main high-speed train operator in France, with its main brand TGV inOui, as well as its low-cost brand Ouigo Grande Vitesse.
 It uses a variety of TGV type trains, from the original TGV Sud-Est, introduced in 1981, to the TGV 2N2 "Euroduplex", in 2011.

 Lyria

 Lyria, a joint-company between SNCF and the Swiss Federal Railways, operates on the LGV Sud-Est since 1993, the LGV Rhin-Rhône since 2011, the LGV Nord, the LGV Rhône-Alpes and the LGV Méditerranée since 2012.
 It did operate on the LGV Est between 2007 and 2011.
 TGV 2N2 are used by Lyria on these lines.

 Eurostar

-Eurostar operates on the LGV Nord since 1994, and on the LGV Interconnexion Est since 1996, with services from Paris-Nord, Lille-Europe, and Brussels (Belgium) to London.
+Eurostar operates on the LGV Nord since 1994, with services from Paris-Nord to Dortmund, and between Paris-Nord, London, and Amsterdam.
 It uses Eurostar e300 and e320 as well as TGV PBA and PBKA trainsets.